Measurement of J/{psi} Azimuthal Anisotropy in Au+Au Collisions at {sqrt{s_{NN}}} = 200 GeV

 Many models that describe the experimental results of heavy-ion collisions depend on the assumption that light flavor quarks in the medium reach thermalization on a short timescale ($\sim$ 0.5 fm/$c$) \cite{Kolb:2003dz,Huovinen:2006jp}.
-However, the dynamics through which the rapid thermalization happens, are not very clear, and it has not been established to what extent thermalization applies.
+However, this rapid full thermalization has not been directly certified.
 The flow pattern of heavy quarks provides a unique tool to test the thermalization.
 With much larger mass than that of light quarks, heavy quarks are more resistant to having their velocity changed, and are thus expected to thermalize much more slowly than light partons.
 If charm quarks are observed to have sizable collective motion, then light partons, which dominate the medium, should be fully thermalized.
 The charm quark flow can be measured through open \cite{PHENIXEV2} and closed charm particles.
 The $J/\psi$ is the most prominent for experiment among the latter.
 However, because the $J/\psi$ production mechanism is not well understood, there is significant uncertainty associated with this probe, since only $J/\psi$ from recombination of charm quarks inherit their flow.
 A detailed comparison between experimental measurements and models on $J/\psi$ $v_{2}$ vs. transverse momentum ($p_{T}$) and centrality, in addition to nuclear modification factor, will shed light on the $J/\psi$ production mechanism and charm quark flow.

-This analysis benefits from a large amount of data taken during the RHIC \cite{RHIC} $\sqrt{s_{NN}}$ = 200 GeV Au+Au run in the year 2010 by the new data acquisition system of STAR \cite{STAR}, capable of an event rate up to 1 kHz.
-In addition, the newly installed Time Of Flight (TOF) detector \cite{TOF} allows STAR to improve electron identification, and background electrons from photon conversion are reduced by one order of magnitude due to less material around the center of the detector setup.